thomasvance/Credit_Card_Fraud_Detection/README.md

 - Better model for fraud detection.
 - Model with higher accuracy and recall scores.
 - Transaction ID generation in our dataset.
+- Addition of a fuzzy search or approximate string matching.